-Under the Sanofi License Agreement, worldwide profits and losses, which are determined based on the difference between the net sales of AFREZZA and the costs and expenses incurred by the Company and Sanofi that are specifically attributable or related to the development, regulatory filings, manufacturing, or commercialization of AFREZZA, are shared 65% by Sanofi and 35% by the Company until Sanofi ceases to distribute AFREZZA.
-As a result of this loss share provision, and because the Company does not currently have the ability to estimate the amount of costs that would potentially be incurred related to the Sanofi License Agreement, the amount of up-front cash payment or milestone payments that could be recognized as revenue is not fixed or determinable.
+Under the Sanofi License Agreement, worldwide profits and losses, which were determined based on the difference between the net sales of Afrezza and the costs and expenses incurred by the Company and Sanofi that were specifically attributable or related to the development, regulatory filings, manufacturing, or commercialization of Afrezza, were shared 65% by Sanofi and 35% by the Company until Sanofi ceased distributing Afrezza.
 In connection with the Sanofi License Agreement, an affiliate of Sanofi provided the Company with a secured loan facility (the "Sanofi Loan Facility") of up to \$175.0 million to fund the Company's share of net losses under the Sanofi License Agreement.